 What's happened

-Valentine's Day flowers in the US are arriving via Miami from Colombia and Ecuador, with prices rising due to tariffs and wages.
-Many consumers are encouraged to choose local Australian blooms to reduce environmental impact, amid increased import costs and environmental concerns.
+With Valentine's Day on February 14, 2026, flower companies are offering deals amid high demand.
+Most flowers arrive via Miami from Colombia and Ecuador, with prices rising due to tariffs and wages.
+Australians are encouraged to choose local, sustainable blooms to reduce environmental impact.

 What's behind the headline?